biohackathon-japan/bh24-characterize-biology-use-of-llms/paper/paper.md

 ```
 Although Llama base models generally did not perform well on these tasks, they work relatively well like other models for summarization tasks to draw a conclusion from the introduction, methods and results sections.

-Interestingly, the Mistral 7b dataset provided an R-script that may have been useful in approaching this assignment, which appeared to make use of well known libraries for gene set enrichment (GSEABase) and differential expression analysis (DESeq2).
+Interestingly, the Mistral 7B Instruct provided an R-script that may have been useful in approaching this assignment, which appeared to make use of well known libraries for gene set enrichment (GSEABase) and differential expression analysis (DESeq2).
 A snippet is provided below

 ```
 Model: mistralmistral-7b Response: